-I am so insanely excited to bring you the second interview with an excellent YA author, Melissa Landers!
+I am so insanely excited to bring you the second interview with an excellent YA author, information pills Melissa Landers!
 She is one of my favorite authors and a huge influence on my own writing.
 I am so pleased and honored to have her here on What A Nerd Girl Says and I’m ready to jump right in so let’s do this!

 ABOUT MELISSA LANDERS

 Melissa Landers is a former teacher who left the classroom to pursue other worlds.
-A proud sci-fi geek, she isn’t afraid to wear her Princess Leia costume in public—just ask her husband and three kids.
+A proud sci-fi geek, price she isn’t afraid to wear her Princess Leia costume in public—just ask her husband and three kids.
 She lives just outside Cincinnati in the town of Loveland, “Sweetheart of Ohio”.

 You Can Find Her: